ZakisCodes/XrayAnalyzer/README.md

 All functions have been documented with clear docstrings explaining their purpose and usage.

-## Performance Metrics

-- **Response Time**: Average response time for image retrieval is under 2 seconds.
-- **Query Time**: Average query time using ChromaDB is approximately 300ms for 1000 entries.

-## Accuracy Metrics

-- Achieved an accuracy of 95% in retrieving relevant X-ray images based on vector similarity comparisons.

 ## Optimizations

 - Enhanced performance by optimizing the image preprocessing pipeline and reducing memory usage during vector queries.